Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Midwest Industries QD One-Piece Scope Mount

-Most will require a rail base like those you see on flat-top AR 15s.
+Most will require a rail base like those on flat-top AR 15s.

 One-piece mounts are very rigid and robust and often built at heights that work well with modern rifles.